 Will I have scars after my SMAS facelift surgery?

 Dr. Sofer places the incisions in very inconspicuous locations, such as behind the ears and in the natural creases of the skin.
 These normally heal as thin, thread-like lines and are well camouflaged.

 Is the SMAS facelift surgery painful?

-You may experience mild pain and discomfort.
-Your discomfort will be easily managed with oral pain medication and should subside after a few days.
+You may experience mild pain and discomfort, although patient experiences vary.
+Discomfort is typically managed with oral pain medication and subsides after a few days.